oszuidwest/zwfm-audiologger/README.md

 ## Features

-- Continuous recording with hourly audio stream capture
+- Continuous recording with hourly audio stream capture using cron scheduling
-- HTTP API for serving audio segments by time range
+- HTTP API for serving audio segments by time range with intelligent caching
-- Multi-stream support with per-stream configuration
+- Multi-stream support with per-stream configuration and bitrate detection
-- Metadata collection from broadcast APIs
+- Metadata collection from broadcast APIs with JSON parsing
-- Segment caching for faster response times
+- Dynamic bitrate detection from icecast streams
-- Structured logging and graceful shutdown
+- Structured logging with slog and station context
+- Graceful shutdown and comprehensive error handling
 - Configurable retention periods for recordings and cache

+## Key Technical Features

+### Bitrate Detection
+- Automatic detection from icecast headers (`icy-br`, `ice-audio-info`)
+- Fallback to MP3 frame analysis for non-compliant streams
+- Used for accurate file size validation with 20% tolerance

+### Time Format
+- Universal YYYY-MM-DD-HH format used throughout application
+- Consistent timezone handling (Europe/Amsterdam)
+- API responses use YYYY-MM-DD HH:MM format for display

+### Logging
+- Structured logging with Go's standard slog
+- Station context for easy filtering
+- Outputs to both file and console
+- Debug mode shows FFmpeg output and detailed operations

+### Error Handling
+- Retry logic with exponential backoff (3 attempts)
+- FFmpeg reconnection settings for network issues
+- Graceful degradation when metadata APIs are unavailable

 ## Prerequisites

 ### System Requirements
 - **Go 1.24+** (for building from source)
 - **FFmpeg** (for audio recording and segment extraction)
+- **Network access** to icecast streams and metadata APIs

 ### Install Dependencies